LeetLLM

 Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

-Imagine managing a town square with 100,000 speakers shouting simultaneously.
+Imagine managing a town square with 10,000 speakers shouting simultaneously.
 Some are friendly, some are spamming ads, and a few are dangerously violent.
 A human moderator can handle one conversation at a time; an AI system must handle thousands per second, instantly deciding who gets the microphone and who gets silenced.
-This is the challenge of real-time content moderation: balancing safety, free speech, and speed at massive scale.
+This is the challenge of real-time content moderation.
+It requires balancing safety, free speech, and speed at massive scale.

 Designing this system requires balancing the raw throughput of lightweight classifiers with the reasoning capabilities of Large Language Models (LLMs).
-While traditional BERT-based models are fast, they struggle with nuance, satire, and evolving policies.
+While traditional BERT (Bidirectional Encoder Representations from Transformers) models are fast, they struggle with subtlety, satire, and evolving policies.
 LLMs excel at understanding context but are too slow and expensive to run on every message.
-The engineering challenge is to architect a tiered pipeline that routes content to the right model at the right time.
+The engineering challenge is to architect a tiered pipeline (a cascade of increasingly sophisticated filters) that routes content to the right model at the right time.

 System requirements